makevoid/paperbank/Readme.md

+# PaperBank

-# Thermal Printer + QR Codes + Bitcoin + Ruby
+### Thermal Printer + QR Codes + Bitcoin + Ruby = awesome!

-this branch and the VANITY branch should be used to create paper wallets with a thermal usb printer
+[video]

+This repo contains all you need to run your bitcoin PaperBank!
+PaperBank is another way to say: cold storage paper wallet printer

+- Cold storage: because it remains offline
+- Prints Paper wallets

+and:

+- Cheap!
+You can get everything (Rasp PI + Thermal printer + sd card + cables) for 60 bucks or so
+- DIY
+- Secure

+You can then print wallets for yourself, or paper wallets where you deposit small amounts (ex: a buck or two) for friends that want to try bitcoin!

+### Please Donate!

+BTC: 1EiNgZmQsFN4rJLZJWt93quMEz3X82FJd2

+I will generate a vanity address soon.
+(todo: put this text at the end of Readme.md as well)

 ### What you need: